stephen-ics/quantitative-trading/Chapter 3: Backtesting.md

     - the pivotYear specifies the starting year in an 100 year range, with a pivot year of 1900, the two characters in the range 00-99 are interpreted as 1900-1999
     - A serial date number in MATLAB is a single number representation of a date by counting the number of days that have passed since a fixed base date, in MATLAB this date is January 0, 0000
     - The reason to convert to a serial date number is because it is kind of an "intermediate form", we are able to convert to this format, then convert to a different format
+    - The non-deprecated function is `datetime` which displays the date in a more human-readable format
 - `datestr(dateNumber, formatOut, pivotYear, options)`
     - dateNumber is the date to be converted, it can be a serial date number or a date vector (a vector of 6 elements representing [year, month, day, hour, minute, second])
     - formatOut is a string specifying the desired output of the string